 If there is more than one jackpot winner in the same draw the prize money will be split equally between them.

-Although the cap of ₹1,638 Crore has never been hit, the former cap of ₹1,556 Crore was won four times.
-In the build-up to these draws, the excess funds that would have gone to the jackpot had it not been at its cap were added to the second level of prizes, making the second-place prize worth millions of euros in its own right.
+The jackpot cap was increased twice in quick succession in December 2020 and then February 2021 after the ₹1,734 Crore and ₹1,820 Crore caps were reached.
+Both of these jackpots were won by single tickets from France and Switzerland respectively, and as such pushed the cap up to its current value of ₹1,900 Crore.
+In the build-up to these capped draws, the excess funds that would have gone to the jackpot had it not been at its cap were added to the second level of prizes, making the second-place prize worth millions of euros in its own right.
 For two weeks in a row this made the second-tier prize for EuroMillions bigger than some national lotteries held around the world.

 If you need any more information about playing EuroMillions or how prizes work, take a look at the frequently asked questions below.

 EuroMillions draws are held in Paris every Tuesday and Friday at around 09:00 PM CET, which is 00:30 AM India Standard Time on Wednesdays and Saturdays.
 You can find the latest winning numbers on the EuroMillions Results page straight after the draw.